jonathanschilling/Cubature/README.md

 `Cubature.java` do not evaluate the integrand at the endpoints, so you need not implement special handling for |t|=1.

-Examples and Tests
+Tests
 ------------

-You can find additional examples in [Examples.java](https://github.com/jonathanschilling/Cubature/blob/master/src/main/java/de/labathome/Examples.java).

-JUnit tests have been added based on the [test.c](https://github.com/stevengj/cubature/blob/master/test.c) suite of the original [cubature](https://github.com/stevengj/cubature) package.
+JUnit tests should be added based on the [test.c](https://github.com/stevengj/cubature/blob/master/test.c) suite of the original [cubature](https://github.com/stevengj/cubature) package.

 The different test integrands are: